Projected Available Balance (Formula and Example)

 Now, this week, there is a demand for 40 units.
 That makes the projected available as 15.
 The projected availability is now positive, so it does not require any MPS to be released.
 Hence, MPS is 0.

-In the coming week, a scheduled release of 60 units is already set up from before.
+In the coming week, a scheduled release of 60 units has already been set up from before.

 That makes the next projected available as 60 +(15-40) = 35.